Aging with HIV

 Older Americans are more likely than younger Americans to be diagnosed with HIV late in the course of their disease, meaning they get a late start receiving the benefits of HIV treatment and possibly incur more damage to their immune system.
 This can lead to poorer prognoses and shorter survival after an HIV diagnosis.
 Late diagnoses can occur because health care providers may not always test older people for HIV infection, and older people may mistake HIV symptoms for signs of normal aging and don’t consider HIV as a possible cause they should discuss with their provider.

-According to CDC, in 2018, 35% of people aged 50 and older already had late-stage HIV infection (AIDS) when they received a diagnosis (i.e., they received a diagnosis later in the course of their disease.)
+According to a 2024 report from CDC, 33% of people aged 55 and older in the United States* who received a diagnosis in 2022, already had late-stage HIV infection (AIDS) when they were diagnosed (i.e., they received a diagnosis later in the course of their disease).

-Older adults and people of any age who have serious underlying medical conditions might be at increased risk for severe illness.
+Older adults and people of any age who have serious underlying medical conditions are at higher risk of getting very sick from respiratory viruses such as COVID-19, flu, and respiratory syncytial virus (RSV).
 This includes people who have weakened immune systems.
-The risk for people with HIV getting very sick is greatest in people with a low CD4 cell count and people not on effective HIV treatment (antiretroviral therapy or ART).
+The risk for people with HIV getting very sick from respiratory viruses is greatest in people with a low CD4 cell count and people not on effective HIV treatment.

 Living with HIV presents certain challenges, no matter what your age.
 But older people with HIV may face different issues than their younger counterparts, including greater social isolation and loneliness.
 Stigma is also a particular concern among older people with HIV.
 Stigma negatively affects people’s quality of life, self-image, and behaviors, and may prevent them disclosing their HIV status or seeking the health care or social services that many aging adults my require.
 HIV care.